I investigate the intelligence encoded inside a deep neural network.

 Research

-My research interests span computer vision and medical image analysis, focusing on interpretability and explainable AI (X-AI).
-My work involves investigating different architectures of supervised, unsupervised and self-supervised deep neural networks to improve their generalizability, robustness, and trustworthiness.
+My core research interest lies in representation learning across computer vision and medical imaging, with a particular focus on interpretability and explainable AI.
+I investigate the representations learned across different modalities, architectures, and training strategies to enhance their generalizability, robustness, and trustworthiness.
 Specifically, I aim to answer the following research questions:

-1. Can we decipher the failure modes of deep neural networks through multimodal vision-language representations and large language models (LLMs) for improved reliability and debugging?
-(Ongoing)
+1. Can we decipher the failure modes of a deep model through multimodal vision-language representations and large language models (LLMs) for improved reliability and debugging?
+(In submission, pre-print, code)

-3. Can we extract interpretable models out of a pre-trained deep neural network, often treated as a black box, with the help of high-level human interpretable concepts?
+3. Can we extract a mixture of interpretable models from the representation of a blackbox model using human interpretable concepts?
 [MoIE (ICML 2023 + SCIS@ICML 2023)]

-4. Can we use the concept-based interpretable models for better data and computational efficiency?
-[MoIE-CXR (MICCAI 2023 + IMLH@ICML 2023)]
+4. Can we use robust mixture of interpretable models for data and computationally efficient transfer learning?
+[MoIE-CXR (MICCAI 2023, top 14% + IMLH@ICML 2023)]

-5. Can we leverage weak labels from the radiology reports to localize a disease and its progression without relying on ground-truth bounding box annotation?
-[AGXNet (MICCAI 2022)]
+5. Can we leverage radiology reports localizing a disease and its progression without ground-truth bounding box annotation?
+[AGXNet (MICCAI 2022 + RAD: AI)]

-During my time at UF, I was interested broadly in biomedical informatics with a focus on causal inference.
-I developed deep learning models, namely DPN-SA (JAMIA 2021), PSSAM-GAN (CMPB-U 2021) and DR-VIDAL (AMIA 2022), to compute propensity scores for the efficient estimation of individual treatment effects (ITE).
+At UF, I was interested broadly in biomedical informatics with a focus on causal inference.
+I developed deep learning models, namely DPN-SA (JAMIA 2021), PSSAM-GAN (CMPB-U 2021) and DR-VIDAL (AMIA 2022, oral), to compute propensity scores for the efficient estimation of individual treatment effects (ITE).
 For a detailed overview of my Master's research, refer to the slides available at this link.

 News